duncandc/mb2_python/README.md

 ## Data

+MBII data products are stored on the [Coma](http://coma.pbworks.com) cluster at Carnegie Mellon University.
+The Coma cluster is only accessible to researchers in the [McWilliams Center](https://www.cmu.edu/cosmology/) at CMU.

 ### Snapshots

 The raw MBII data was written to disk at 85 points throughout its evolution.
-These points in its evolution are referred to as "snapshots", while an individual snapshot is indexed using a snap number, i.e. snapNum.
-For each of these 85 snapshots, the data was split into 1024 chunks to make the size of each file more managable.
-These chunks are indexed using a chunk number, i.e. chunkNum.
-The files are saved in the Gadget-2 binary format.
-Snapshot filenames have the form: `snapshot_[snapNum].[chunkNum]`.
+These points in its evolution are referred to as "snapshots".
+An individual snapshot is indexed using `[snapNum]`.

+For each of these 85 snapshots, the data was split into 1024 "chunks" to make the size of each file more managable.
+These chunks are indexed using `[chunkNum]`.

+The files are saved in the Gadget-1 binary [format](https://wwwmpa.mpa-garching.mpg.de/gadget/users-guide.pdf).
+The MBII snapshot filenames have the form: `snapshot_[snapNum].[chunkNum]`.

 ### Subhaloes

-### Direcotry Structure
+### Directory Structure

 This module assumes the MBII data is stored in a particular directory heirarchy.
-This heirarchy is reproduced below.

 ```